Krao Farini: Origins

-Accounts from her early career have Krao Farini being born in Laos, then a province in northern Siam.
+Accounts from her early career have Krao Farini being born in Laos, then a province in the northern Rattanakosin Kingdom.
 As is the case with biographic accounts of most sideshow performers, it is unclear how much of her known life is fictitious.

 It is claimed that in January 1881, Krao and her parents were captured during an expedition conducted by the explorer Carl Bock to what is now northern Thailand and Laos.
 An anthropologist named Dr. George Shelly was part of the expedition and took charge of Krao.
-Krao was described as being part of a primitive tribe of humans called "Kraos-monink" all of whom were covered in hair and lived in trees.
+Krao was described as being part of a primitive tribe of humans called Kraos-monink, all of whom were covered in hair and lived in trees.

-The Siamese had to be bribed by Bock and Shelley into capturing them because of the belief that it was bad luck to kill or capture Kraos-monink.
+The Siamese had to be bribed by Bock and Shelley into capturing them because of the belief that it was bad luck to kill or capture the Kraos-monink.
 Krao's mother was detained in Bangkok and her father died from cholera.
 They were said to lack the knowledge of fire and survived upon fruits, fish, and nuts.
-Her name was said to mean "ape" in Siamese.
-She was also described as having a number of anatomically unusual features in addition to her body hair including an extra thoracic vertebra, an extra pair of ribs, cheek pouches, hypermobility of her joints, and lacking cartilage in her ears and nose.
+Krao's name was said to mean "ape" in Siamese.
+She was also described as having several anatomically unusual features in addition to her body hair, including an extra thoracic vertebra, an extra pair of ribs, cheek pouches, hypermobility of her joints, and a lack of cartilage in her ears and nose.